 The inspector discussed arrangements in place in relation to the equality of opportunity for residents and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of residents.
-The equality data collected was managed in line with best practice
+The manager advised that arrangements were place to implement the collection of equality data within Palmerston and that this area was currently under review.

-Written policies and procedures for the management of medicines were in place.
+Written policies and procedures for the management of medicines were in place, the manager was in the process of reviewing and updating these.
 Following discussion with staff it was evident that they were familiar with these.

-There were arrangements in place for the management of any medicine related incidents.
+There were satisfactory arrangements in place for the management of medicine related incidents.
 Staff confirmed that they knew how to identify and report incidents.
 In relation to the regional safeguarding procedures, staff confirmed that they were aware that medicine incidents may need to be reported to the safeguarding team.

 A review of the audit records indicated that satisfactory outcomes had been achieved.
+The manager agreed that the areas highlighted for attention in this report would be monitored within audit procedures.

-Following discussion and observation, it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.
-They confirmed that any concerns in relation to medicines management were raised with management.
-They stated that there were good working relationships.
+Following discussion and observation of staff, it was evident that they were familiar with their roles and responsibilities in relation to medicines management.
+They confirmed that any concerns in relation to medicines management were raised with management and stated that there were good working relationships.